JannikEhrich/Information_engine_in_a_nonequilibrium_bath/README.md

 doc/: Directory containing figures of simulation data

-src/efficiency_comparison: Matlab script running calculations for the comparison of efficiency of information ratchet and conventional pulling experiment
+src/performance_comparison: Matlab script running calculations for the comparison of performance of information ratchet and conventional pulling experiment

 src/OU_noise_propagator.mw: Maple script calculating the propagator of the particle dynamics and the nonequilibrium noise used for simulations